herman925/attention-to-number-test/README.md

 ## Contact

-For questions, suggestions, or collaboration opportunities, please open an issue on the GitHub repository.
+For questions, suggestions, or collaboration opportunities, please open an issue on the GitHub repository or email me at

 ---